sjspielman/UTbiocomputing2015/Cheatsheets/Cheatsheet_Python2.md

 ```

+<br><br>
-- COMPREHENSIONS are faster than for loops and good to use when you're sifting through a long list or range
+##COMPREHENSIONS are faster than for loops and good to use when you're sifting through a long list or range

 ```
 list1=[] #make empty list